Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/user_op.md

 We use `g++` to compile `myrelu_op.cpp` and `myrelu_cpu_kernel.cpp`, use `nvcc` to compile `myrelu_gpu_kernel.cpp`.
 Then get the target file (".o" file) and link the target file to `final_ relu.so`.

-You're going to load `final_relu.so` in Python then use wrappers and custom op.
+We are going to load `final_relu.so` in Python then use wrappers and custom op.

 ### Using the Custom Op in Python